-Welcome to Marshall County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Welcome to the Marshall County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 Marshall County was established February 9, 1836.
 It was named for Chief Justice John Marshall and formerly included within its area a considerable portion of Benton, Tate, and several other counties.
 The act creating the county defined its limits as follows:

 "Beginning at the point where the line of the basis meridian intersects the northern boundary line of the State, and running thence south with the said basis meridian line, to the center of township 6; thence west through the center of township 6, according to the sectional lines, to the center of range 5 west; thence north through the center of range 5 west, according to the sectional lines, to the northern boundary line of the State, and thence east with the said boundary line, to the beginning."

 Its original area was about 23 townships or 828 square miles.
 In 1870 it gave up part of its territory on the east to Benton County, and in 1873 it gave up another portion of its area to assist in the formation of Tate County.
 Because a portion was given to form Tate County, Marshall County received all that portion of De Soto County lying within townships 1 and 2, R. 5 west.

 During the early rush of emigration into the newly opened Chickasaw cession, Marshall County received its share of settlers.
 By the year 1840, it had a population of about 17,500, and by the year 1850 the population was 29,089.
 This population included many prominent families and wealthy planters.